app-sastotickets/ios-uat/README.md

 TKzP__Ya-CpP5vYRuzVB1JVbTUaQrPOi0NEBVRQY"
 }
 ```
-#### Swift Backend or App
+#### IME Backend or App

-Swift should now implement the payment part and debit the customer's wallet/account and after the completion of payment should call the Sasto Tickets Ticket Issue API for issuing ticket and getting
+IME should now implement the payment part and debit the customer's wallet/account and after the completion of payment should call the Sasto Tickets Ticket Issue API for issuing ticket and getting
 ticket details in the response.

 ```